MultiSafepay/docs/content/business/accounting/reports/second-chance-report.md

 - Maintransaction: MultiSafepay's transaction reference number
 - Paymenttype: the payment method
 - Country: the country where the transaction took place
-- Email: your customer email address
+- Email: your customer's email address
 - Merchant id: your unique identifier for the order
 - Reason: the reason why the transaction was declined, if applicable